 to deny access to admin pages for administrators who have not enabled 2FA.

-I updated the series article links.
+I added the Enhanced User Series' article links.